The best stuffing you will ever eat. If I am going to choose one carb at a holiday meal, this is the pouch worthy one.

 - 2 cups diced Granny Smith apples, about 2 large or 3 small peeled

 - 2 tablespoons olive oil

 - 2 tablespoons Bells Seasoning.
 Little yellow cardboard box with turkey on front - it's worth the effort to find

 - 2 cups Pepperidge Farms stuffing cubes or cornbread stuffing - NOT the whole package

 - ½ cup chopped Italian flat leaf parsley

 - Brown the sausage in a large skillet breaking it up into fine pieces while stirring.
 Add the celery, onion, apples, butter, olive oil and cook over medium high until the onion softened and translucent.
 Stir in the garlic powder, salt, pepper and Bells Seasoning.

 - Place the bead cubes in a large bowl, add the sautéed vegetable sausage mixture, parsley and toss to combine while adding enough chicken broth to make a very moist stuffing.
 An upside down roasted turkey it's too difficult to stuff the turkey so we have become 'dish people'.

-- Cover with Pam sprayed or buttered foil and bake 30 minutes covered, plus 20 minutes uncovered to crisp edges.
+- Cover with Pam sprayed or buttered foil and bake at 350 degrees for 30 minutes covered, plus 20 minutes uncovered to crisp edges.